 Yeah!
 At least you know that there is always room for improvement.
-As you practiced these things on this list, you got better at them until that moment that you didn’t suck at them anymore.
+As you practised these things on this list, you got better at them until that moment that you didn’t suck at them anymore.

-Right now you have to congratulate yourself, because you are already one step ahead of everyone else who decided to wait and do nothing.
+Right now you have to congratulate yourself because you are already one step ahead of everyone else who decided to wait and do nothing.

 Congratulations.
 You took action.

 Or you are going to, right after you finish this blog post.

 Focus on the action itself, not on the results you are trying to achieve. – Marie Forleo.

 It’s okay if you suck.
 It doesn’t MATTER.
 What matters more is that you are TRYING.
 Because you are trying, you get a little less sucky each time you put yourself out there.
 So, if you have a dream, go for it.
 Ask feedback from those people around whom you trust.
 Get better.

 Every time I push that publish button, I get a little scared and I know it might suck – the post might not strike a chord with you, it might not be exactly ‘on-brand’ (yet) – but doing nothing won’t get me any closer to my dream – having a successful consultancy business helping social entrepreneurs and women who, like me, want to live their dreams and fulfil their adventures.